 - Buy-online-pick-up-near-store is an innovative way to continue to serve customers, while taking important steps to keep both workers and consumers safe and healthy.

-- The frictionless and relatively new fulfillment method brings with it new fraud risks, which can be mitigated by programs and procedures designed to protect merchants’ BOPIS programs from fraud
+- The frictionless and relatively new fulfillment method brings with it new fraud risks, which can be mitigated by programs and procedures designed to protect merchants’ BOPIS buy online pickup in store programs from fraud.

 For its part, Dick’s said they have launched a new “Curbside Contactless Pickup service” at their namesake stores and Golf Galaxy.
 The retailers’ apps and websites will be operational during the temporary shutdown, which the company plans to end April 2, Dick’s said.